richwblake/CSS_Grid_And_Flexbox_Demo/README.md

 # CSS Flexbox and Grid

-This application serves as a demonstration of Grid and Flexbox, two key CSS styling concepts that are essential for setting up webpage layouts.
+This application serves as a basic demonstration of Grid and Flexbox, two key CSS styling concepts that are essential for setting up webpage layouts.
 We'll be consulting `basics.html` and `basics.css`, which are in our `basics` folder, throughout this README - for more advanced examples, you can check out the files in the `flex` and `grid` folders.
 There is also an assessment at the end of this README - to complete that, you'll use the files in the `assessment` folder.

 ## Grid